MRonzio/EBDl/README.md

   - deal with multiple experiments for the same factor in different cell lines/organisms/genome. ---- DONE
   - provide a more meaningful metadata ---- DONE
   - improve speed
+  - fix output_dir
+  - extend to whole organism (i.e. not only cell lines) experiments.